Over the past few years, employee advocacy has emerged as a powerful marketing and sales strategy.

 Is the focus to increase qualified leads?
 Build your social media presence for brand awareness?
 Reduce cost-to-hire?

-Start by writing down a list covering the results you want to see from advocacy.
+Start by creating a list covering the results you want to see from advocacy.

-Be sure to align with other stakeholders, for example the Head of Sales or Marketing.
-This makes it much easier to figure out which metrics are important for showcasing the impact.
+Be sure to align with other stakeholders, for example the Heads of Sales, Marketing, and Communications.
+This makes it much easier to figure out which metrics are important for showcasing the impact across departments.

 Internal vs External Metrics